 "Dealer prep" is a fee commonly tagged onto itemized bills that unsuspecting buyers are prone to glancing over.
 Often $500 or $600, the fee supposedly compensates dealers for extra labor they put into securing your vehicle.
 In reality, it's a hidden add-on.
 Beat this scam by examining the purchase receipt and inquiring about every single charge before signing.
 Negotiate to have the fee reduced or removed entirely.

 If you can, pay off your existing loan before you trade in your car.
-But if you must trade in a car that you owe money on, the balance of the first loan will be added to the loan on the car you're buying because the dealer is supposed to pay off whatever is owed on the trade in.
-Sometimes, however, they simply keep the extra money and never pay what's owed on the trade in.
-In the end, the bank loaned you the money for the vehicle and it's you -- not the shady dealer -- who is responsible for paying it.
+But if you must trade in a car that you owe money on, the balance of the first loan will be added to the loan on the car you're buying because the dealer is supposed to pay off whatever is owed on the trade-in.
+Sometimes, however, they simply keep the extra money.
+In the end, the bank loaned you the money for the vehicle and it's you — not the shady dealer — who is responsible for paying it.

-Television is packed with car commercials promising juicy deals with 0% financing for a certain number of months.
-Those commercials come with blocks of tiny, fast-moving print explaining that the deal only applies to buyers with excellent credit who have huge down payments.
+Television is packed with car commercials promising juicy deals with zero-percent financing for a certain number of months.
+Those commercials come with blocks of tiny, fast-moving print explaining that the deal applies only to buyers with excellent credit who have huge down payments.
 When most customers get to the dealership, they often find that the same car comes with a far less attractive deal for them.

-Rebates are often used as incentives to buy.
-Those rebates come from the manufacturer and are applied no matter what price you pay for the car.
-When you're negotiating, do so as if the rebates don't exist.
+Rebates are often used as incentives to buy — but they come from the manufacturer and are applied no matter what price you pay for the car.
+When negotiating, do so as if the rebates don't exist.
 When it's time to convert the rebates into cash, ask to have them applied to the price of the car.
 If the dealer mails you a check, you'll have to pay interest and taxes.

 Dealers make big bucks by convincing unsuspecting buyers that extras are actually necessities.
-Called "add-ons," these upcharges are often completely unnecessary -- and almost always expenses.
-Say no to rust proofing, extended warranties, fabric protection and VIN etching.
+Called "add-ons," these upcharges are often completely unnecessary — and almost always expensive.
+Say no to rustproofing, extended warranties, fabric protection, and VIN etching.

 Sometimes dealers will tell buyers who are on the fence that they can hold the car for them as long as the prospective buyer leaves a deposit, which can be hundreds or thousands of dollars.
 In many cases, this happens before loan terms are agreed upon.
 If the buyer decides not to buy or doesn't like the terms, shady dealers will sometimes refuse to refund the deposit.
 The moral of the story?
 Never leave a hold deposit.

-When you use the Manufacturer's Suggested Retail Price (MSRP) as a starting point for negotiations, you're vulnerable to dealers who will try to wow you by knocking off, say, $1,000.
+When you use the Manufacturer's Suggested Retail Price as a starting point for negotiations, you're vulnerable to dealers who will try to wow you by knocking off, say, $1,000.
 The problem is, the MSRP is artificially high.
-Ask about the dealer invoice -- the price the dealer paid for the car.
-Then, try to stay as close to that number as humanly possible.
+Ask about the dealer invoice — the price the dealer paid for the car.
+Then try to stay as close to that number as possible.